47colborne/dynamini/README.md

 * delete_attribute!(attrubute) - same as above but with an included save!

 ## Configuration
-In application.rb, or in initializers/dynamini.rb, include your AWS settings like so:
+In application.rb, or in initializers/dynamini.rb, include your AWS settings like this:

 ```ruby
 Dynamini.configure do |config|